Login

 Types

-Several different types of achromat have been devised.
-They differ in the shape of the included lens elements as well as in the optical properties of their glass (most notably in their optical dispersion or Abbe number).
+Various types of achromats have been developed, differing in the shape of the lens elements and the optical properties of their glass, particularly in terms of their optical dispersion or Abbe number.

-In the following, R denotes the radius of the spheres that define the optically relevant refracting lens surfaces.
-By convention, R1 denotes the first lens surface counted from the object.
-A doublet lens has four surfaces with radii R1 through R2 .
-Surfaces with positive radii curve away from the object (R1 positive is a convex first surface); negative radii curve toward the object (R1 negative is a concave first surface).
+For the following descriptions, R signifies the sphere radii that determine the refracting lens surfaces.
+By convention, R1 indicates the initial lens surface counted from the object.
+A doublet lens features four surfaces with radii R1 through R4.
+Surfaces with positive radii curve away from the object (R1 positive is a convex surface), while negative radii curve towards it (R1 negative is concave).

 Littrow doublet